 When you created your estate plan, you were employed by a company you no longer work for.
-After leaving that job, you open your own family business.
+After leaving that job, you start a family business.
 You’ve since taken care of the necessary paperwork, you’ve opened your doors for business, and you are working hard to make this business a success.

 But There Is More You Need to Do